aineko-m/iveeCore/README.md

 Config::setSdeDbName('eve');
 Config::setIveeDbName('ivee_core');
 ```
+If using this method you don't have to create Config.php based on a copy of Config_template.php.
+If the file Config.php doesn't exist, it will use the template file.

 ## Upgrading the SDE
 Whenever you want to upgrade to another SDE, the following steps are recommended: